smartcontractkit/documentation/docs/Developer Reference/link-token-contracts.md

 ## Kovan (Deprecated)

-The Kovan network is [officially deprecated](https://ethereum.org/en/developers/docs/networks/#kovan) and will no longer be supported on some platforms.
+The Kovan network is [officially deprecated](https://ethereum.org/en/developers/docs/networks/#kovan) and is no longer supported.
 [Goerli](#goerli) is the recommended testnet for Chainlink on Ethereum.

 > 🚰 Kovan Faucets
 >